4 simple steps to capture Google Analytics data in Jotform

 This is excellent when viewing related content as one item as a whole.
 For instance, you will know precisely how many leads your entire blog has generated and then be able to drilldown and see how many leads and customers each individual blog post has garnered.

-Attributer can help you make better decisions regarding your business and marketing efforts.
-It is the ideal tool to collect Google Analytics data and send them through your CRM (or other tools) to gain a greater perspective on your business endeavours.
+Attributer is the ideal tool to capture Google Analytics data in Jotform and send it through your CRM (or other tools).

-What’s more, is you can try out Attributer and see what it can do for you without spending a dime.
-Claim your free trial today!
+What’s more, you can try out Attributer and see what it can do for you without spending a dime.
+Start your 14-day free trial today!

 Get Started For Free